cool8jay/cool8jay.github.io/_pages/works.md

 ## Apps

-Here are the Mac applications I develop in my spare time.
+Here are the iOS/Mac applications I develop in my spare time.
 The process of making the tiny ideas into running applications is enjoyable.
 I hope they may help you a little in some way.

 Name | Icon | Description | Platform
 --- | --- | --- | ---